-At the Vous baby backs are cooked about 2 to 3 feet above charcoal at a relatively hot 425°F for only about 60 minutes.
+At the Vous BBQ baby backs are cooked about 2 to 3 feet above charcoal at a relatively hot 425°F for only about 60 minutes.
 The secret is, while they are cooking they are frequently mopped with a thin vinegary mop that steams and softens the meat.
 No wood is used so there is not much smoke taste.
 The meat is flavored with the mop and fat dripping on the coals and vaporizing.
 Then it is covered in their seasoning.
-There is no sauce on these dry rubbed ribs.
+In true Memphis fashion, there is no sauce on these dry rubbed ribs.

 Almost everything on this site, everything I know, everything I teach, tells you to take your time cooking ribs.
 Low and slow produces the most tender, juicy meat.
 That means three hours or more for baby backs, and five or more hours for spares and St. Louis cut.

 But sometimes you just can't wait.
 Like when you have every tourist in Memphis waiting to be served.
 Here's how to have baby backs ready in 90 minutes, by imitating the way they do it at the Vous where they churn them out like nobody else can.
 They are a little chewier than low and slow smoked ribs, but darn tasty.
 If you are among the many who love the Vous, this will get you as close as an airline ticket to Memphis and a cab to that alley near Beale Street.